 She lifted her head.
 “I’m here!” she yelled.

 Riley squinted and aimed her lamp at the doubled air.
 The gap was not a door.
 It was not a shimmer either.
-It was a place where space had put two mirrors face to face.
+It was a place where space had situated two mirrors face to face.
 She patted the ground for a rock, found one small and unimportant, and tossed it through.
 It crossed the gap and vanished, then clinked three beats later, not where she expected.
 She felt a breeze at her ankles as if her thrown rock had dragged air with it.

 “Between,” she whispered, mimicking something she thought she’d felt earlier.
-She looked behind her.
+She looked back.
 The seam she’d squeezed through was uninviting.
 The Keyhole was blocked.
 Brien was behind rock she couldn’t lift alone.
 Hope was a rope, and rope would come from people, and people from outside, and outside from going forward into a physics problem.

 She checked her pack: water, check.
 Chocolate, two squares.
 She took one and let it melt on her tongue like a sacrament.
 She adjusted her helmet, tightened it, and lowered herself onto her belly.
 The doubled effect was stronger here.
 The floor felt like there were two of them, one lying gently atop the other.
 She slid into the place between places.

 It wasn’t pain.
 It was intensity.
 She clenched her teeth, and the pressure pushed on them like a bit in her mouth.
-She had the sense, impossible and true, of someone else falling with her, near her, in a strip of space that touched hers the way a pair of book pages touch.
+She had the sense, impossible and true, of someone else flying with her, near her, in a strip of space that touched hers the way a pair of book pages touch.

 Then it let her go.

-Riley sprawled and skidded across flat rock and packed dirt.
+Riley sprawled and skidded across flat rock and packed earth.
 She rolled to avoid a natural gutter, hit her shoulder on an outcropping, hissed, and lay still, cataloguing: intact, intact, intact.
 The air she breathed now was not her cave’s air.
 It was too rich with oxygen.
 It cracked on the tongue like the first minute after lightning.
 It was colder than ever.
 She shivered, exhaled and watched her breath bloom into a small cloud.

 “Brien,” she said, almost to the air.
 “Please be somewhere.”